rehierl/abstract-properties/15-x-hierarchies/15-1-hierarchy-of-traces/_remarks.md

 - Hpre - a hierarchy of pre-order traces

-# family of traces
-- obviously not any traces
+equivalent to that
-- a family of pre-order traces
+- a family of rev-post-order traces
-- possibly also - family of post-order traces
-- after all, there is some duality
-- aka. family of strings
+- recall - preD is reversed to preR

-finalize with "a family of strings" ?
+generalize to "a family of strings"
-- just to proof the obvious - it adds up
+- just to proof that it does add up
-- efficiency the ce() as the first item
+- efficiency the ce() as the first/last item
 - a tag soup ain't no (fucking) node tree

-this isn't just to round it up
-- the basis to proof that a tree can be encoded
+essential to proof that a tree can be encoded
 - as a sequence of length values
 - as a sequence of level values
+- level - the number of current scopes

+traces/scopes are ..
+- related or disjoint/subsequent
+- overlap - cant uniquely determine the relationship
+- i.e. neither a super- and no a sub-set
+- i.e. if in overlap, then no least-significant superset